 The Best Medical Interpreter Resume Samples

-These are some examples of job descriptions we have handpicked from real Medical Interpreter resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Medical Interpreter resumes for your reference.

 - Interpret between service providers and their clients/customers from the source language to the target language and vice-versa.

-- Provide medical interpretation mainly in doctors’ offices, clinics, hospitals, nursing homes, hospice, pharmacy etc.
+- Provide medical interpretation mainly in doctors’ offices, clinics, hospitals, nursing homes, hospices, pharmacies, etc.